 - Canned Food.
 Unless you have a generator or grill outside, no cooking for you.

-- Flashlights or battery operated hurricane lamps.
-However, candles are frowned upon.
+- Flashlights or battery-operated hurricane lamps.
+For obvious reasons, candles are frowned upon.

 - Batteries.
 Go ahead, try to find some D batteries at the last minute.
 Hah!